Application Insights for ASP.NET

 Application Insights is in Preview.

 Visual Studio Application Insights monitors your live application to help you detect and diagnose performance issues and exceptions, and discover how your app is used.
 It can be used with a wide variety of application types.
 It works for apps that are hosted on your own on-premises IIS servers or on Azure VMs, as well as Azure web apps.
-(Device apps and Java servers are also covered.)
+(Java servers are also covered.)

 Before you start